$19.95 – $34.95

 STANDARD ROOTSTOCK

-Hunter’s deer pear™ is grafted to a vigorous, standard-sized rootstock that will reach a mature height of 20′-30’that is adaptable to acidic soils, poor soil conditions, and fertility.
-Produces a well-anchored solid tree that performs well in heavy soils.
-As a result, it will be suitable for more marginal areas that were wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and ridges, as well as tolerating more moist soils.
-Obviously, with that said, this rootstock will perform exceptionally well when planted in appropriate ph and nutrient-rich soils!
-We are only grafting onto the most vigorous standard rootstock.
-This rootstock is cold, hardy zones 4b – 8.
+This root is adaptable to acidic soils, poor soil conditions, sandy soils, and soil with low fertility.
+As a result, it will be suitable for more marginal areas that were wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and sandy soils.
+With that said, this rootstock will perform exceptionally well when planted in appropriate pH and nutrient-rich soils!

 PLANTING INSTRUCTIONS